Understanding Dementia Course

 Understanding and coping with new (changing) behaviours.

-View the part 1 presentation (.ppt)
+View the part 1 New Behaviours presentation (ppt)

 Part 2 - New Behaviours